 - Water Heater Age

 The usual life span of a domestic water heater with appropriate upkeep is 10–12 years.
-Even if your long-lasting water heater isn’t having problems, it’s an increased threat of a bad leak.
+Even if your water heater isn’t having problems, it could be at an increased threat of a bad leak.

 If you’re unclear of your water heater’s age, examine the identification sticker on the hot water heater.
 This indicates the manufacturing date and serial number.